SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/convert-mailboxes.md

 title: "Convert a mailbox in Exchange 2016" ms.author: chrisda
 author: chrisda
-ms.date: 6/30/2017
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: dfed045e-a740-4a90-aff9-c58d53592f79
-description: "Learn about changing a mailbox from one type to another in Exchange 2016."
+description: "Summary: Learn about changing a mailbox from one type to another in Exchange 2016."
 ---

 # Convert a mailbox in Exchange 2016

-Learn about changing a mailbox from one type to another in Exchange 2016.
+ **Summary**: Learn about changing a mailbox from one type to another in Exchange 2016.

 In Exchange 2016, converting a mailbox from one type of mailbox to another is mostly unchanged from the experience in Exchange 2010.
 You still need to use the **Set-Mailbox** cmdlet in the Exchange Management Shell to do the conversion.